Midwifery Services for Immigrants, Refugees, and Low-Income Persons

 Grantee: Neighborcare Health

-Over half of our PNCs speak the languages of the people they serve, providing an important community link, and resulting in critical word-of-mouth referrals.
-PNCs help patients overcome their many barriers to care, such as navigating public transportation, and needing to make appointments with limited/expensive minutes on their phones.
+Most of Neighborcare’s team of PNCs come from the communities Neighborcare serves and speak the languages of the people they serve.
+This provides an important community link, and results in critical word-of-mouth referrals.
+PNCs help patients overcome their many barriers to care, such as navigating public transportation or needing to make appointments with limited/expensive minutes on their phones.
 PNCs also track who needs appointments, who missed a midwife or outside referral appointment, and help problem solve to keep patients on track for care.
-Our PNCs stay updated on all available social services, enabling them to make hands-on referrals to food banks, legal help, translation services, and much more.
-Without this unreimbursed, broad-reaching service provided by our PNCs, many patients would be lost to care completely, or have concerning delays in care.
+Neighborcare’s PNCs stay updated on available social services, enabling them to make hands-on referrals to food banks, legal help, translation services, and much more.
+Without this unreimbursed, broad-reaching service provided by the PNCs, many patients would be lost to care completely or have concerning delays in care.

 ABOUT OUR GRANTEE